tace5/chareditor/README.md

 ## Contributors

 ## Author's note
 > The aim of this tool is to facilitate the design of custom characters for your microcontroller.
 I am looking forward to seeing your fantastic creations of complex character.
-Therefore a share option is in progress. <br> I started coding this with three weeks of web programming experience, hence the code might be modified as I keep learning more about it.
-If you find any room for improvement please read the contributing file. <br> With this said, enjoy and create fantastic custom characters! <br> Enjoy, <br> Alejandro
+Therefore a share option is in progress. <br><br> I started coding this with three weeks of web programming experience, hence the code might be modified as I keep learning more about it.
+If you find any room for improvement please read the contributing file. <br><br> With this said, enjoy and create fantastic custom characters! <br><br> Enjoy, <br> Alejandro

 ## License
 There is currently no license.
 Meaning that you can not use this code for any purpose.